-Even if you show not any symptoms or have tested negative for Covid-19, travelers from certain countries and regions from high-risk areas arriving in the Netherlands are strongly advised to preventive self-quarantine for 10 days.
-Please consult whether you are coming from a high-risk area and need to self-quarantine.
-Please note, that if you are bringing any family members with you to the Netherlands (or if they might be dropping you off) they will need to follow the Dutch regulations rules too.
+In some cases you need to go into a mandatory self-quarantine for 10 days immediately after traveling to the Netherlands.
+Even if you show not any symptoms, are vaccinated and/or have tested negative for Covid-19.
+Please note, that if you are bringing any family members with you to the Netherlands (or if they might be dropping you off) they will need to follow the Dutch regulations rules, too.

-The Dutch government strongly advices to stay at your accommodation (inside your room as much as possible) for 10 days after travelling from a high-risk area.
-Please check this site by the Dutch government to find more infromation on self-quarantine.
+Please check this site by the Dutch government to find more information on self-quarantine.
 You might have an accommodation with shared facilities such as a kitchen, bathroom or toilet.
 If this is the case, please keep a 1,5-meter distance for your housemates.
 It is allowed to sit outside on your balcony or garden (in case you have one) to get some fresh air.

 If you are suffering from symptoms that might indicate that you are suffering from a Covid-19 infection, you need to get tested.
 Find out more about how to get tested here.
 All housemates need to stay at home until you receive the results.
 If they are starting to show Covid-19 related symptoms too, they also must get tested.